EricZinda/Perplexity/docs/pxHowTo/pxHowTo20ImplementAPredication.md

 ~~~
 [Note that sets are represented as a Python tuple, and Python tuples require single element tuples to have a trailing ",", so returning a single item tuple is done like this: `("file1.txt, )`]

-`x_binding.value1` being `None` means that the MRS variable `x3` is unbound (not set to anything), and when a variable is unbound the predication needs to yield all the the variable assignments that *could* make it true -- which in this case is just one.
+`x_binding.value` being `None` means that the MRS variable `x3` is unbound (not set to anything).
+When a variable is unbound, the predication needs to yield all the the variable assignments that *could* make it true -- which in this case is just one.
 It does this by setting the variable in the state object and yielding it.

 Note that the `state` object is *immutable*, meaning that it cannot be changed directly.
 Instead, when methods like `state.set_x()` are called, the method returns a *copy* of the object with only the change the method accomplished.
-That is why the function yields like this: `yield state.set_x(...)` -- it needs to yield the *copy* with the changes in it.
+That's why the function yields like this: `yield state.set_x(...)` -- it needs to yield the *copy* with changes in it.

 Since our world only has one file in it, we've just hard-coded it here, but obviously the code could be more complicated in a real example.

 ## Predication Failure
 If the predication is called with variable values that make it `false`, it simply returns without yielding.
 However, it needs to register an error first so that it can be reported to the user.
-Reporting errors is done by calling `report_error()` and passing it a list that describes the error and any information needed to build a message for the user, like this:
+Reporting errors is done by calling `report_error()` and passing it a list that names the error and includes any other information needed to build a message for the user, like this:

 ~~~
 def file_n_of(state, x_binding, i_binding):